 Why This Session?
 Duration: 2 days

-Project work differs from other, ongoing work efforts, yet few project team members are well prepared in the fundamentals needed to participate in quality efforts.
+Project Management Fundamentals: Project work differs from other, ongoing work efforts, yet few project team members are well prepared in the fundamentals needed to participate in quality efforts.
 This session introduces participants to the minimum methods team members need to succeed in projects.